subalterngames/talmudifier/README.md

 ![](images/rashi.jpg)

 I found very little information on how typesetters knew how long any given column would be (information that Talmudifier requires) other than that it was hard to do.
 From this, I deduced that an experienced typesetter would simply have an eye for how to fit blocks of text on a page.
 I simulated this learned knowledge by adding expected row sizes to the recipe file derived from hundreds of simulated columns.

+## 9. Known Limitations

+- The algorithm really struggles with different font sizes.
+I'm not sure how to handle this, other than requiring all columns to be the same font size.
+If you have a suggestion, please [email me](subalterngames@gmail.com).
+- The regex used is probably sub-optimal.
+Style markers _must_ be at the start and end of a word.
+Talmudifier is `ok with _this._` But `_not this_.`